guillaumeblanc/ozz-animation/_documentation/getting_started.md

 Running unit tests
 ------------------

 Unit tests are using ctest and gtest.
-They are disabled by default, which can be changed by setting ozz_build_tests to ON.
 Once cmake has been configured with unit tests enabled, build ozz and use the following commands to run them (from "build" directory):

 {% highlight bash %}
 ctest